 Both queens start out with nearly identical moves until the beat drops, at which point Jaida takes a running, sliding split across the entire width stage.
 She executes it so quickly that the spotlight can’t even keep up with her.

 Yet, Trinity is finally doing the thing she hasn’t been doing at all this season, which is pulling us in to her lip sync before she explodes with silliness.
-She builds and builds with face work until she drops into a perfected versions her now-trademark somersault.
-Then, she builds some more before a knee-slide across the entire stage that is so aggressive that she winds up with her face buried in Jaida’s ass as if it is an airbag in a car crash.
+She builds and builds with face work until she drops into a perfected version of her now-trademark somersault.
+Then, she builds some more before launching into a knee-slide across the entire stage that is so aggressive that she winds up with her face buried in Jaida’s ass as if it is an airbag in a car crash.

 Jaida is never not spectacular, but this is the case where one queen was just in the groove of the track the entire time.
 Trinity rightfully takes home the win, the $10,000, and the chance to weird Platinum Plunger.